GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 that the device is waiting for the Sigfox downlink message reception window.

 After transmitting the downlink request message, the device waits for 20 seconds, and then opens the radio in receiving (RX) mode for a 25 seconds window.
-The backend system (GCP) must return the device configuration to the Sigfox backend during the 20 second sleep time, and Sigfox must transmit the configuration to the device during the 25 second window.
+The backend system (Google Cloud) must return the device configuration to the Sigfox backend during the 20 second sleep time, and Sigfox must transmit the configuration to the device during the 25 second window.